little-dude/rmp-rpc-book/src/ch01-01-messagepack-rpc.md

 - requests must be answered with a response that carries the same ID
 - notifications must not be answered

-The main differences with JSON-RPC are:
+The main differences from JSON-RPC are:

 - it uses MessagePack instead of JSON
 - messages don't have a "version" field
 - message have a "type" field that tell wether they are notifications, requests or responses.

-There are other minor differences but we don't intend to give an exhaustive list in this document.
+There are other minor differences, but we don't intend to give an exhaustive list in this document.